Anyline/anyline-ocr-examples-ios/README.md

 Simply add `pod 'Anyline'` to your Podfile and run `pod install` or `pod update`.
 (Please make sure you are on the latest version of CocoaPods.)

-You’re all done and can jump to point 3.1.
+You’re all done and can jump to point 3 (Set Linker Flags).

 #### 1.1 Or via local copy of the Anyline.xcframework & AnylineResources.bundle